Munzee

 Virtual Munzees are also available for purchase.
 These also appear in app lists and on maps, and they are "captured" by locating the app device within 300 feet of the designated location.
 The device must also be within 300 feet of a QR code Munzee to verify "capture."

 History

 A common misconception is that the idea for Munzee was inspired by Geocaching, a game in which participants search for a hidden cache using GPS technology.
-However, Munzee co-founder Aaron Benzick (having never been a geocacher) came up with the idea of using QR codes for a game in 2008, but smartphone technology and capability were not available at the time.
+However, Munzee founder Aaron Benzick (having never been a geocacher) came up with the idea of using QR codes for a game in 2008, but smartphone technology and capability were not available at the time.
 Benzick, and co-founders, Scott Foster, Chris Pick, and Josh Terkelsen launched the game on July 1, 2011.
 The term Munzee was derived from the German word for coin, Münze.
 Since the domain name munze.com was no longer available, an 'e' was added, which also resulted in what the company felt was a catchy name.
 The original idea was to use poker chips or rounded coins with QR codes.